canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 If the ``iperf3`` server has multiple interfaces of differing speeds, you may find that performance will match the *lowest-speed* interface.
-This is because the Linux kernel provides no means to control which of multiple network targets is used for outgoing traffic, so the kernel may use a low-speed NIC in preference to a high-speed NIC.
+This is because the Linux kernel arbitrarily decides which NIC to use for handling network traffic when multiple NICs are linked to one network segment, so the kernel may use a low-speed NIC in preference to a high-speed NIC.
 Two solutions to this problem exist:

 * You can disable the lower-speed NIC(s) (permanently or temporarily) and rely exclusively on the high-speed NIC(s), at least when performing